 - Explicit indication as to how the funding sought will benefit SCOS in terms of encouraging attendance from doctoral students, early career researchers and those from locations less well represented in our existing network, so as potentially to enlarge our membership in future.

 - An indication of how the event relates to the intellectual activities of SCOS.

 Applications should be no more than 500 words long.
 The Board will only consider one application per event.

-Please email applications to Thomas Lennerfors, Chair of SCOS at email@example.com.
-Any queries can also be sent to this address.
+Please email applications to the SCOS secretary at firstname.lastname@example.org Any queries can also be sent to this address.
 Applicants will be informed of the results within two weeks of each meeting, unless further details are required by the Board in order to reach a final decision.
 Successful applicants are required to use SCOS branding, which will be supplied, and prepare a report/account to be used in SCOS media promotion.